refi64/aspen/README.md

 // You can also have JSON assets (JsonAsset is a subclass of TextAsset).
 @Asset('asset:my_package/web/my-asset.json')
 const myJsonAsset = JsonAsset(_myJsonAsset$asset);

+// You can also include multiple files in a directoy, but it's limited to the current package.
+// the enum `AllTextFiles` will be created from the filenames, so there are some limits to
+// allowed names (e.g. no leading numbers).
+Special characters get removed.
+@Asset('asset:my_package/web/*.txt')
+const allTextFiles = DirAsset<TextAsset, AllTextFiles>(_allTextFiles$asset);
 ```

 Then, it can be accessed from our main file: